bfu4/trustdissues/README.md

 this is a [CONCEPTUAL] "fix" for this, where instead of trying to auth with `valid.apple.com`, it will try to communicate with `aalid.apple.com`, which goes nowhere. lol.

+LETS KEEP IN MIND, THESE PATCHES DO NOT WORK, AND APPLYING THEM WILL FORCE A REINSTALL OF SYSTEM FILES.
+PLEASE READ THE GIST FOR MORE INFORMATION!!!!
+THE GIST KEEPS TRACK OF ALL ATTEMPTS AND ASSUMPTIONS IN CHRONOLOGICAL ORDER, AND IS A RUN-DOWN OF MOST OF THIS PROJECT.

 this repository contains a build script and patch files. enjoy!

 # applying the patches